Chandler Davis: Politics

 Davis came from a radical family and identified himself as a socialist and former member of the Communist Party of America.

 Davis—along with two other professors, Mark Nickerson and Clement Markert—refused to cooperate with the House Unamerican Activities Committee and was subsequently dismissed from the University of Michigan.
 Davis was then sentenced to a six-month prison term where he was able to do some research.
-A paper from this era has the following acknowledgement: Research supported in part by the Federal Prison System.
-Opinions expressed in this paper are the author's and are not necessarily those of the Bureau of Prisons.
+A paper from this era has the following acknowledgement:

 The Federal government released Davis from prison in 1960.
-After his release, Davis moved to Canada, where he subsequently resided.
+After his release, Davis moved to Canada, where he worked at the University of Toronto.
+He also opposed the Vietnam War and was chair of the Toronto Anti-Draft Committee.

 In 1991, the University of Michigan Senate initiated the annual Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom.
 Recent speakers have included: Cass Sunstein (2008), Nadine Strossen (2007), Bill Keller (2006), Floyd Abrams (2005), and Noam Chomsky (2004).